Jocelyn166/map-app/README.md

 # Map Location Picker App

-A simple full-stack map application that allows users to select locations on a 2D map, save them to a database, and view previously saved locations.
+A full-stack web application that allows users to select locations on an interactive map, save them to a database, and view previously saved locations.

-This project was built as part of a technical assessment using Vue.js, Vuex, Node.js, Express, and SQLite.
+This project was developed as part of a technical assessment using **Vue.js**, **Vuex**, **Node.js**, **Express**, and **SQLite**.

 ---

 ## Features

 - Interactive Google Map
-- Select a location by clicking on the map
+- Select locations by clicking directly on the map
-- Reverse geocode coordinates into a readable address
+- Reverse geocoding to convert coordinates into human-readable addresses
-- Save selected locations to a SQLite database
+- Persist selected locations in a SQLite database
-- View all previously saved locations in a paginated table
+- View saved locations in a paginated table
-- Responsive layout (desktop and mobile)
+- Fully responsive layout (desktop & mobile)
-- Accessible UI with keyboard and screen-reader support
+- Accessible UI with keyboard navigation and screen-reader support
+- Optimistic UI updates for a smooth user experience

 ---